PeelTechnologies/android-typesafe-prefs/README.md

 String country = Prefs.get(COUNTRY_CODE)  ==> Returns "US"
 ```

-In the example above, since the last constructor parameter (persist) of PrefsKey COUNTRY_CODE is true, the COUNTRY_CODE is persisted (in prefs) and usable across sessions.

 The type of the key can be any arbitrary type that the Gson instance can serialize/deserialize.
+If the type is a primitive or a String, the values are stored as is.
+For complex objects, the class is serialized as JSON and stored as String.

 # Use with Gradle
 add to your repositories